hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/grounding.md

 The Prover will also ground more complex quantified expressions, and will ground them anywhere that you can write a quantified statement (e.g. assert and require statements, ghost axioms, and invariants).
 Grounding also works with exists quantifiers.

-## Limitations on grounding
+# Limitations on grounding

 In some cases, there is an easy way to rewrite your expression with fewer quantifiers.
-For example, the following quantified statement requires that f(x) is always odd, but it is written in a way that violates one of the restrictions on quantifiers:
+For example, the following quantified statement requires that f(x) is always odd, but it is written in a way that violates one of the restrictions on quantifiers <grounding-arguments>:

 cvl require forall uint x . forall mathint y . f(x) != 2 * y;